 Noticing My Eyes After Treatments for Hyperthyroidism

 A disease like I had does not always work like that.
-You cannot just take a pill and after a little while everything is better, you are completely healed and feel totally normal.
+You cannot just take a pill, and after a little while, everything is better; you are completely healed and feel totally normal.
 Sometimes it takes more than that.
-Sometimes it’s a longer road than that, but I did not realize this at the time.
+Sometimes it's a longer road than that, but I did not realize this at the time.
 In my mind I was thinking about how I am taking medication, so that should solve all of my problems.
 I remember asking myself, "why?"
 Why is the medication not working?
-Isn’t that how things like this work?
-If something is wrong with you, you take medication, if needed, and you are supposed to get better.
+Isn't that how things like this work?
+If something is wrong with you, you take medication, if needed, and you should get better.
 That is not at all how my thyroid disease journey went.
 To this day, it needs to be monitored.

 How I found out I had thyroid eye disease

-I am now currently on Levothyroxine, the generic for Synthroid.
+I am now on Levothyroxine, the generic for Synthroid.
 My endocrinologist still checks my levels and will adjust my medication if she doesn’t like where the levels are.
-I meet with her every 6 months to check-in and get the blood work done.
+I meet with her every 6 months to check in and get the blood work done.

 The one thing that did not improve during my thyroid disease treatment was my eyes.
 They were definitely not bulging as much, which was good, but after this whole process, I really started to notice my eye issues and found out I had thyroid eye disease (TED).
 What I did not realize was that thyroid eye disease was going to be a journey in and of itself.